haskelladdict/simgi/doc/simgi.rst

 Status
 ------

-The 0.1 release of **simgi** provides a fully functional simulator but should still be treated as an alpha version since several parts of the code are currently not fully optimal.
-This is particularly true for the random number generator which presently leverages the StdGen instance of RandomGen [2]_ and is probably not sufficient for large simulations in terms of random number quality.
-Later revisions of simgi will have a more sophisticated random number generator.
+The 0.2 release of **simgi** provides a fully functional simulator which has been tested on several model systems some of which are fairly large.
+The engine itself is not yet fully optimized for speed.
+Furthermore, version 0.1's random number generator (RandomGen) has been replaced which a much more powerful and faster implementation of a 64bit Mersenne Twister generator.
-Nevertheless, for small systems (such as the examples in the *Models/* directory) the current implementation should be sufficient.

 Download